GavinWz/Apertium/My_Idea.md

 3. **Read the words in the standard input stream**

-    The lexical analysis is start at Processor: : analysis () (fst_processior.
-Cc: 1284).
+    The lexical analysis is start at Processor: : analysis () (fst_processior. cc: 1284).

     The program reads the Chinese words in the standard input stream one by one through the **readAnalysis**(fst_processor.cc: 242) function, and stores the Unicode values and weights of the read words in the **sequence**(vector<pair<int, double>>)through the **State::apply**(state.cc: 101) function.